 Trust me, these are so easy to put together and you can make two of them fast.
 I start with the ribbing at the wrist and then start the sprig stitch and end by gathering the top.

 Now, this also is my first time including lots of video clips to help my visual only learners!
 I hope that this can help you out a lot.
-Each video follows what I explain.
-So you might want to read through everything and watch before you start on the project.
+The videos are at the end of this post and each video follows what I explain.
+So you might want to read through everything and watch before you start on these crochet sprig stitch mittens.

 Also, as with all my patterns, I will include a link at the end for a PDF download that you can buy from Etsy.
 And thank you if you choose to do that!
 I am so appreciative.